rafael-santiago/zacarias/doc/MANUAL.md

 ### Getting a password

-Maybe you are thinking about how a device driver based password manager would be able to expose easily the stored passwords to the user easily use them.
+Maybe you are thinking about how a device driver based password manager would be able to expose easily the stored passwords to the user.
 Well, the idea here is avoid spreading those secrets across the system.

 The found way was simulate the password typing.
 So you inform ``Zacarias`` device about what password you are looking for it will get the password, give you a timeout to positioning your cursor focus where this password must be put and abracadabra.